Nightmare Fuel / Rugrats

 Chuckie: What about his parents? ...
 You can't mean...

-There was one episode where Angelica steals Chuckie's glasses.
-Without them, his imagination runs wild and he begins seeing ordinary objects as creepy clowns and the like.
+- In "Chuckie Loses His Glasses", when Angelica steals Chuckie's glasses, his imagination runs wild without them and he begins seeing ordinary objects as creepy clowns and the like.

 Tommy: Like a dog?

 - A subtler one happens early on: Buster goes into the basement, then runs out, saying that something was down there.
 We briefly get a POV from something coming after him, just before the door is closed.
 While it's later revealed that the so-called monster was actually Buster's friend, it's pointed out that a monster couldn't get out of the basement without being noticed.
 If that's so, then what was in the basement chasing Buster in the first place?